jeffchiou/website/src/articles/neuroglial-networks-concept/neuroglial-networks-concept.md

 A paper by Ba et al. (incl.
 Geoffrey Hinton) didn't mention glia, but utilized the concept of different time scales in artificial neural networks. [^ba-hinton2016] Inspired by short-term synaptic plasticity, they used two weight matrices - one fast and one slow.

-One paper that with only 1 citation as of 2020-12-15 is actually the closest to how I envisioned a true neuroglial network working.[^salah2018] In 2018, Salah and Guessoum created a glial network modulating other neural networks, operating at a different timescale.
+One paper with only 1 citation (as of 2020-12-15) is actually the closest to how I envisioned a true neuroglial network working.[^salah2018] In 2018, Salah and Guessoum created a glial network modulating other neural networks, operating at a different timescale.
 Props to them, and I hope they get more citations!

 I'll continue adding papers over time; please contact me if I missed any major neuroglial network papers.